ThomasAdam/cwm-new/README.md

   * Status output sent to a named FIFO (`/tmp/cwm.fifo`):
     * Can be parsed and used with dzen2/lemonbar, for instance, check the [read_status.pl](examples/read_status.pl) file for an example of this.
+* Hooks
+  * Clients have a few hooks which can be defined, and multiple actions occur against said client.

 # Status bar